2015 Cincinnati Bengals season: Week 17: vs. Baltimore Ravens

 Cincinnati returned home to Paul Brown Stadium to face the AFC North rival Baltimore Ravens in the final game of the NFL regular season.
 After offensive struggles by both teams during the opening quarter, the Ravens got on the board with a 28-yard field goal by Justin Tucker.
 Later on in the quarter, Tucker would add three more with another field goal, this time from 50 yards out.
 With 1:56 remaining in the first half, Tyler Eifert, back after missing two games due to injury, caught a 22-yard pass from McCarron as the Bengals took the lead, 7–6.
 Baltimore would later retake the lead, 9–7, as time expired in the half with a third Tucker field goal from 49 yards.
 Cincinnati came out strong in the second half, scoring 17 unanswered points en route to the 24–16 victory.
 57,254 were in attendance, the smallest crowd at Paul Brown Stadium of the season.

-With the win, the Bengals finished the season tying their franchise-best record in a 16-game season at 12–4.
+With the win, the Bengals swept the Ravens for the second straight year and finished the season tying their franchise-best record in a 16-game season at 12–4.
 However, the Broncos' win over the Chargers later on in the day gave the Bengals the #3 seed in the postseason.
+Cincinnati ended the year 6-2 at home and 5-1 against the AFC North.